datnoor/DeepMainMast/README.md

 # DeepMainMast

-Following details are outdated and will be updated soon.
+This repository contains the code implementation of "paper name and link".
+There are two folders i) dmmsinglechain supportd single chain protein maps ii) dmmmultichain supports multi chain protein maps.

 ## Dependencies

-Use the requirements.txt file (deepaminmast/requirements.txt) and install packages using pip as follows
+Use the requirements.txt file and install packages using pip as follows.
+There are same requirements for both single chain and multi-chain.

 ```
 pip install -r requirements.txt